Rangers trade Buchnevich to Blues, begin buying out DeAngelo - WHIZ News

 Trading Buchnevich came hours after the Rangers put defenseman Tony DeAngelo on unconditional waivers for the purposes of buying out the final year of his contract and a day after signing gritty forward Barclay Goodrow to a $21.6 million contract.

-Essentially, they used the money saved by dumping the player they previously paid to go away on a back-to-back Cup champion they hope will improve team chemistry on and off the ice.
+“Lot of balls in the air,” said Drury, who is doing his best to add some sandpaper to a team that has been criticized for not being tough to play against.
+“It’s been a busy day, a busy week for everyone.

-New president and general manager Chris Drury is putting his stamp on a team that has been criticized for not being tough to play against.
+The Rangers used the money saved by dumping DeAngelo on a back-to-back Cup champion they hope will improve team chemistry on and off the ice.

 Former GM Jeff Gorton said in February that DeAngelo had played his last game for the Rangers.
 DeAngelo was involved in an undisclosed incident, went unclaimed by the NHL’s other 31 teams on regular waivers and was assigned to the taxi squad but told not to report.